One of St. Petersburg’s Most Popular Attractions

 On our walk we soon encounter the Checkerboard Fountain where water spills over a long sloping checkerboard.
 As it happens, a group of musicians start to play long Swiss-style horns in front of the checkerboard display.
 Several of us stop for photos.
 I pay attention to Marie’s comments as I quickly check that my camera hasn’t crashed as in the past.
 The camera works well.
 Images are recorded for my first time ever!

 Abruptly, Marie’s commentary ends in mid-sentence.
 Her words don’t gradually fade away but suddenly cut off.
 Scanning the area, I don’t spot anyone from our group, including Linda, who is seriously interested in finding that next restroom.
 But they all were here only seconds ago.
-I even saw Linda out of the corner of my eye while I checked the camera.
+I even saw Linda out of the corner of my eye when I checked my camera.